 - Anti-Climax Boss: Slick will very rarely pose a threat to anyone strong enough to reach him.
 Unlike the Twins, Tex, and Ivan, he has no special moves and isn't anything more than an Elite Mook with a lead pipe.
 The GBA remake more than makes up for this, however, giving him a new (and powerful) telekinesis attack and making him stronger overall and a more worthy final opponent.

-Demonic Spiders: The very first gang that attacks you, on the first screen of the game, attacks faster and harder than almost every other set of mooks in the city.
+- Demonic Spiders: The Frat Guys may well be the very first gang that attacks you, on the first screen of the game, and they're one of the most aggressive gangs you'll face in the city.
 Your best bet for survival is to run immediately into the next screen.

-Game Breaker: Stone Hands, Dragon Feet, or Grand Slam in the NES version.
+- Game-Breaker: Stone Hands, Dragon Feet, or Grand Slam in the NES version, which make your punches, kicks and weapon attacks respectively, into rapid-fire attacks that can quickly kill your enemies.
 Acro Circus or Torpedo in EX, although your reputation will be trashed if you abuse them.

-Two Player mode, Grand Slam, each player with a lead pipe or chain.
-Get on either side of the boss you're fighting, and let the Curb-Stomp Battle commence.
+- Two Player mode, Grand Slam, each player with a lead pipe or chain.
+Get on either side of the boss you're fighting, and let the Curb-Stomp Battle begin.

 - In 2016, a secret password was found in the game that goes against the usual Password format (the password being "MShin/Technos/Japan") and also maxes out every stat, including some previously unknown ones such as a combo speed stat, maxes out money, and gives all of the book techniques, including the Game-Breaker moves above.
 Have fun mopping the floor with every gang member in the city.